Curricular Practical Training (CPT)

 CPT authorization is required for both paid and unpaid experience and is authorized only for a specific internship supervisor, location, and period; this information is noted on the I-20 upon receiving authorization for CPT.

 The Office of International Students and Scholars (OISS) must authorize CPT in your SEVIS record PRIOR to engaging in the internship experience.
-You may only begin working on the first day indicated in the CPT authorization on page two of your I-20.
-If eligible for CPT, please submit the CPT Request in the ISS Portal two weeks prior to the intended start date.
+Students may only begin working on the start day indicated in the CPT authorization on page two of the I-20.
+If eligible for CPT, students must submit the CPT Request in the ISS Portal two weeks prior to the intended start date.

 How is CPT part of the curriculum?

-CPT can be granted for internships that earn academic credit or for required clinical placements or internships that are required to graduate.
+CPT can be granted for internships that earn academic credit or for required clinical placements or internships that are required for all students to graduate.
 The internship course or requirement must be noted on the student's transcript.
-CPT must be directly related to your major field of study, so if you are taking an internship course as part of your minor, or in an unrelated subject, it may not be eligible for CPT.
+CPT must be directly related to your major field of study, so if you are taking an internship course as part of your minor, or in an unrelated subject, it will not be eligible for CPT.

 Completion of an internship or experiential learning through CPT must be considered academic work and cannot delay the completion of the degree program.
 There is no cost to apply for CPT, however, there may be costs to enroll in the appropriate internship course for your practical training experience.
 Unless your program requires training or clinical hours for all students to graduate, you will need to enroll in an internship course earning credit for your degree to be eligible for CPT.